jundalisay/superb/content/en/research/kepler/harmony/book-2/part-21.md

 1
 the greatest volume of all the figures, just as the heavens enclose every­ thing else.

-Although this analogy is acceptable, though not to Aristotle (who did not believe that the World had been created and thus could not recognize the power of these quantitative figures as archetypes, be­ cause without an architect there is no such power in them to make anything corporeal), yet it is acceptable to me and to all Christians, since our Faith holds that the World, which had no previous existence, was created by God in weight, measure, and number, that is in accor­ dance with ideas coeternal with Him; although, I say, this sort of anal­ ogy is acceptable, yet framed in this manner it has no force of neces­ sity; indeed, it admits of other interpretations, not only because certain properties are at variance within the analogy, but also because the dodecahedron and icosahedron correspond more closely with fire, and finally because the number of the elements and whether the Earth is at rest are matters much more open to dispute than is the number of the figures.
+This analogy is acceptable, but not to Aristotle.
+- He did not believe that the World had been created and thus could not recognize the power of these quantitative figures as archetypes, because without an architect there is no such power in them to make anything corporeal)
+- Christians holds that the World:
+  - had no previous existence,
+  - was created by God in weight, measure, and number in accordance with ideas coeternal with Him

+This analogy is acceptable, yet framed in this manner it has no force of necessity.

+It admits of other interpretations, not only because certain properties are at variance within the analogy, but also because the dodecahedron and icosahedron correspond more closely with fire, and finally because the number of the elements and whether the Earth is at rest are matters much more open to dispute than is the number of the figures.

 <!-- If the Pythagoreans held out against this theory,  -->

 I do not blame Ramus, or Aristotle, for rejecting this disputed analogy.

 24 years ago I found out a very different relation between these 5 shapes and the fabric of the world.

 My introduction to Book 1 said that some of the ancients had been of this same opinion also, but had kept it secret, in the manner of their sect.

-For Copernican Astronomy, or the Astronomy of the ancient Pythagorean Aristarchus of Samos, describes the moving world as containing 6 spheres or paths surrounding the motionless body of the Sun, which is in the center, the spheres being separated from one another by large and unequal intervals.
+Copernican Astronomy and the Astronomy of the ancient Pythagorean Aristarchus of Samos describes the moving world as containing 6 paths or spheres surrounding the motionless Sun in the center

-The outermost sphere is that of Saturn, the next that of Jupiter, then that of Mars, then that of the Earth and the Moon, then that of Venus and lastly that of Mercury, the innermost.
+- The paths are separated from one another by large and unequal intervals.
+- The outermost path is that of Saturn
+- The next that of Jupiter
+- Then that of Mars
+- Then that of the Earth and the Moon
+- Then that of Venus
+- Lastly that of Mercury, the innermost.

-Now we know that it is a fundamental property of these 5 shapes that they can be inscribed within a spherical surface so that their angles are on the surface, and can also be circumscribed about a spherical surface so as to touch it at the centers of their faces; moreover, for any particular figure there is a particular interval between the 2 spheres defined in this way.
+These 5 shapes have a fundamental property that they can be drawn within a spherical surface so that their angles are on the surface, and can also be circumscribed about a spherical surface so as to touch it at the centers of their faces

+Moreover, for any particular figure there is a particular interval between the 2 spheres defined in this way.
 Nothing seems more likely than that the 5 intervals between the six celestial spheres were taken by the Creator from the five figures, in an order such that the cube is to be imagined between the spheres of Saturn and Jupiter, the tetrahedron between those of Jupiter and Mars, the dodecahedron between those of Mars and the Earth, the icosahedron between those of the Earth and Venus, and the octahedron between those of Venus and Mercury.

 This arrangement can be investigated numerically, and it has the force of necessity, not seeking anxiously for the number of the bodies but using the known number.